- Working Groups

 When presenting results from the CVDP in either oral or written form, please acknowledge the NCAR Climate Analysis Section's Climate Variability Diagnostics Package.
 An overview paper of the CVDP can also be cited:

-CVDP collaborators: Adam Phillips, Clara Deser, John Fasullo, Dennis Shea, Rick Brownrigg as well as other members of NCAR's Climate Analysis Section.
+CVDP collaborators: Adam Phillips, Clara Deser, John Fasullo, Steve Yeager, Dennis Shea, Rick Brownrigg as well as other members of NCAR's Climate Analysis Section.

 For more information on observational datasets and climate indices, see the Climate Data Guide.